Bonded braids and the Markov theorem: Introduction

 \begin{lemma} Given a bonded knot diagram $D$ of $K$, there exists a finite sequence of Reidemeister moves that takes $D$ into a diagram with isolated bonds, $D'$. \end{lemma}

 From now on, we will assume that all bonded knot diagrams have isolated bonds.
-Reidemeister moves in \autoref{fig:reid} may violate the condition that bonds are isolated.
-However, there is always a sequence of selected Reidmesiter moves, or a combination of Reidemeister moves, that keep the bonds isolated.
+Reidemeister moves in \autoref{fig:reid} may violate bond isolation.
+However, there is always a sequence of Reidmesiter moves, or a combination of Reidemeister moves, that keep the bonds isolated.
 We formalize this by the following lemma.

 \begin{lemma} Let $D$ and $D'$ be two topological bonded knot diagrams with isolated bonds.
 The diagrams represent ambient isotopic topological bonded knots if and only if they are connected through a finite sequence of moves $\mathrm{I_B}$, $\mathrm{II_B}$, $\mathrm{III_B}$, $\mathrm{V_B}$, $\mathrm{VI_B}$, and $\mathrm{VI_B'}$ depicted in \autoref{fig:bonded_reid}. \end{lemma}